 HSK (Hanyu Shuiping Kaoshi) or the Chinese Proficiency Test is an international standardized exam which tests and rates Chinese language proficiency.
-It assesses non-native Chinese speakers' abilities in using the Chinese language in their daily, academic and professional lives.
-HSK test was launched in 1984.
-In 1991, the first HSK test was held outside of China.
-Since then, the HSK test centers have set up in China and countries all over the world.
+It evaluates Chinese language abilities for non-native Chinese speakers in term of using the Chinese language in their daily, academic and professional lives.
+HSK test was developed in 1984 and the first HSK test was held overseas in 1991.
+Since then, the Chinese testing centers have spread all over domestic and foreign lands.

 HSK test began to be designed by Beijing Language Institute at Beijing Language and Culture University (BLCU).
 In March 2010, the new HSK test was introduced.
 The new HSK test was launched by Hanban in an effort to better serve Chinese language learners.
 The test is the result of coordinated efforts by experts from different disciplines including Chinese language teaching, linguistics, psychology and educational measurement.
 The new HSK test combines the advantages of the original HSK while taking into consideration recent trends in Chinese language training by conducting surveys and making use of the latest findings in international language testing.